BlairLAdams/RPi5/mkdocs/docs/warehouse/TieredAnalytics.md

 ## 🥇 Gold – Trusted Metrics for Decision-Making

-Gold is the **semantic layer** — a curated, documented, and versioned set of business metrics.
+Gold is the **semantic layer** a curated, documented, and versioned set of business metrics.
 It defines KPIs like "chlorine compliance rate," "average days to close a work order," or "downtime per pump."

 Gold is where **enterprise alignment** happens.
 Metrics here are governed and consistent — used across executive dashboards, finance reports, board briefings, and regulatory submissions.

-These datasets typically live in **OLAP-optimized systems** — such as DuckDB or BI models in Power BI — supporting fast reads, aggregations, and secure slicing by geography or time.
+These datasets typically live in **OLAP-optimized systems**  (ex.
+PostGres, DuckDB or BI models in Power BI) supporting fast reads, aggregations, and secure slicing by geography or time.

 **Used by**:
 Directors, general managers, compliance leads, finance and strategy teams